Zack Norman: Motion pictures

 In May 1969, Norman traveled to the Cannes International Film Festival in France to put deals together for movie projects.
 As Howard Zuker, he had developed a film fund financed by a group of Boston real estate investors based on tax ramifications related to the real estate business, i.e. amortization and depreciation, which could be translated into tax incentives for motion picture investment.
 Norman applied these to his fund, formed Gemini Pictures International, with himself as president.
-The company's first release was the Italian-made Which Way Do You Dig? (also known as Dark of the Day; And The Bombs Keep Falling and I Cannoni Tuonano Ancora), in which he also co-starred alongside Spaghetti Western actor Robert Woods.

-Over the course of his career, Norman would go on to act in, produce, and finance scores of movies, raising in excess of $100,000,000 for motion picture production, most notably with French producer Henry Lange, with whom he made over a dozen films — including the 1971 vampire lesbian cult hit, Daughters of Darkness – and with Hollywood legend Bert Schneider: Hearts And Minds (Warner Bros., 1974), The Gentleman Tramp (1976) and Paramount's 1977 Tracks, which in addition was produced by, co-starred Norman and was directed by Henry Jaglom, who would become Norman's most frequent moviemaking partner.
-As producer, presenter, financier and actor, Norman has collaborated with Jaglom for the last 40 years on such films as Sitting Ducks (1980),Venice, Venice (1992),Babyfever (1994),Hollywood Dreams (2005), Irene in Time (2009),Queen of the Lot (2010) and Festival in Cannes (2001), for which Norman received favorable reviews.
+The company's first release was the Italian-made Which Way Do You Dig? (also known as Dark of the Day; And the Bombs Keep Falling, and I Cannoni Tuonano Ancora), in which he also co-starred alongside spaghetti western actor Robert Woods.
+Over the course of his career, Norman would go on to act in and produce scores of movies, raising in excess of $100,000,000 for motion picture production, most notably with French producer Henry Lange, with whom he made over a dozen films— including the 1971 vampire lesbian cult hit, Daughters of Darkness—and with Bert Schneider: Hearts And Minds (Warner Bros., 1974), The Gentleman Tramp (1976), and Paramount's 1977 Tracks, directed by Henry Jaglom who would become Norman's most frequent moviemaking partner.
+As producer and actor, Norman collaborated with Jaglom on Sitting Ducks (1980), Venice, Venice (1992), Babyfever (1994), Hollywood Dreams (2005), Irene in Time (2009), Queen of the Lot (2010), and Festival in Cannes (2001), for which Norman received favorable reviews.

 In 1998, Norman acquired the catalog of the American Play Company (founded 1889) for himself and actor-producer Michael Douglas for their newly formed joint venture, the American Entertainment Holding Company (AEHC), which controlled the rights to thousands of plays and manuscripts by such authors as John Steinbeck, Tennessee Williams, George Bernard Shaw, Eugene O'Neill, Thornton Wilder, Oscar Wilde, A.A.
-Milne and Maurine Dallas Watkins.
+Milne, and Maurine Dallas Watkins.
 In 2008, Norman initiated a lawsuit against Douglas; the two settled out of court, dissolving the partnership.

-In 2006, Variety wrote of Norman: "There are people through the decades who become regular fixtures in the pages of Variety – everyone from Al Jolson to Jimmy Durante to Michael Ovitz to Harvey Weinstein.
+In 2006, Variety's Elizabeth Guider wrote of Norman: "There are people through the decades who become regular fixtures in the pages of Variety—everyone from Al Jolson to Jimmy Durante to Michael Ovitz to Harvey Weinstein.
 But no one's presence has been as constant as that of Zack Norman."
 The reason for this, she wrote, is that in the 1980s he regularly bought ads promoting himself on page 6 of the newspaper.

-Fine arts: Painter and collector
+He appeared in Ragtime (1981) and Cadillac Man (1990).
+He was also seen as Kaz Naiman in Paramount Classics' Festival in Cannes (2001).

+In 1986, Norman co-wrote and co-produced Chief Zabu which was also his directing debut.
+He appears in the film as a real estate mogul.
+The film was not completed for release until 30 years later.
+It was panned by critics who found it "uneven" and "ineptly produced".